-- Non-financial assets and non-financial liabilities initially measured at fair value in a business combination or other new basis event, but not measured at fair value in subsequent reporting periods; - Reporting units and non-financial assets and non-financial liabilities measured at fair value for goodwill impairment tests: - Indefinite-lived intangible assets measured at fair value for impairment assessments: - · Non-financial long-lived assets or asset groups measured at fair value for impairment assessments or disposal; and - Asset retirement obligations initially measured at fair value but not subsequently measured at fair value.
+- Non-financial assets and non-financial liabilities initially measured at fair value in a business combination or other new basis event, but not measured at fair value in subsequent reporting periods; - · Reporting units and non-financial assets and non-financial liabilities measured at fair value for goodwill impairment tests; - Indefinite-lived intangible assets measured at fair value for impairment assessments; - Non-financial long-lived assets or asset groups measured at fair value for impairment assessments or disposal; - · Asset retirement obligations initially measured at fair value but not subsequently measured at fair value; and - Assets and liabilities classified as held for sale are measured at fair value less costs to sell and reported at the lower of the carrying amounts or the fair values less costs to sell.

-For further information on fair value measurements, see Note 9 below.
+For further information on fair value measurements, see Note 5 and Note 9 below.